SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 # Hints

 # Hints
-- You can use the following function to sort the numbers in the array:
+- We can use the following function to sort the elements of the array:

  ```js
 let sortedInAscending = arr.sort((a, b) =>{